Long- and Short-Term Health Effects & Dangers of Cocaine Use

 Treatment Options for Cocaine Addiction

 Research shows that having a treatment plan designed specifically to meet a patient’s individual treatment goals is more likely to result in their successful recovery.
 This generally means that, upon admission, a team of professionals perform an evaluation and determine the ideal course of action to address the patient’s individual needs.
-Assessments are routinely performed during treatments and this plan is adjusted as the patient’s needs change.10
+The treatment plan may be adjusted as the patient’s needs change.10

-There are several different levels of addiction treatment often involved in addiction treatment.
-This continuum of care may include:10,11,12
+There are often different levels of addiction treatment involved in cocaine rehab.
+This continuum of care includes:10–12

-• Inpatient addiction treatment: Inpatient addiction treatment involves living in a facility or treatment center undergoing a combination of behavioral therapies, psychoeducational sessions, and peer support.
+• Inpatient addiction treatment: Inpatient addiction treatment involves living in a facility or treatment center, a combination of behavioral therapies, psychoeducational sessions, and peer support.

 • Outpatient addiction rehabilitation: With outpatient care, the patient lives at home and travels to regular treatment sessions, which involve much of the same methods utilized in inpatient treatment.
 Depending on the patient’s needs, they may visit the facility 5–7 days per week (partial hospitalization programs), at least 3 days per week (intensive outpatient care), or less as part of a standard outpatient program.

-• Sober living and rehab aftercare: These services are available to a person if they aren’t ready to live alone or simply benefit from extra support to maintain their sobriety after completing rehab.
+• Sober living and rehab aftercare: These services are available to a person if they aren’t ready to live alone or need extra support to maintain their sobriety after completing rehab.

 Cocaine Addiction Treatment at Desert Hope

-check in areaOur inpatient rehab facility in Las Vegas is here to help you gain the skills needed to get sober and maintain your recovery.
-Call an admissions navigator at to begin the admissions process or learn more about treatment for you or your loved one.
+At Desert Hope, our inpatient rehab facility in Las Vegas is here to help you gain the skills needed to get sober and maintain your recovery.
+Contact an admissions navigator at to learn more about our treatment options, specialized programs, and more.

 Was this page helpful?